alabamenhu/UserLanguage/README.md

 ```

 In truth, the preferred language is just a wrapper for calling `.head` on the
 list.
-I'd recommend against using `user-language`, as most times when you
-need the languages (HTTP request headers, localization frameworks) there needs
+I'd recommend using the plural version anytime there may need to be a
-to be a negotiation to find a best match.
+negotiation to find a best (HTTP request headers, localization frameworks).

 In any case, both functions allow you to supply a default code which may be a
-string in BCP47 format or a LanguageTag.
+string in BCP-47 format or a `LanguageTag`.
 This is useful in case for some reason
 the user’s language(s) cannot be determined, for example, if the user is
 running an operating system that has not had its settings cataloged in this
 module.
 If you do not provide a default, and no language can be found, the